richcreations/Ghettotator/models/referenceDesign.md

 ```

 ## 3D Printed Parts
+Parts for the prototype were printed in PETG with 0.3mm thick layers, and otherwise basic settings.
+ASA is preferrable for longterm outdoor exposure (not recommended anyways).
+No supports are required for any of the models.

 |   Note    |   QTY |   DESCRIPTION (LINK)    |
 |   :---:   |   :---:   |   :---    |
 |   *   |   2   |   [Antenna Adapter (3/4" square)](/models/antAdapter.stl) |